-A hysterectomy is a surgical procedure to remove a woman’s uterus.
-The uterus is also known as the womb.
-The uterus is located in the abdomen and is where a fetus grows during pregnancy.
+A hysterectomy is a surgical procedure to remove a person’s uterus.
+The uterus, also known as the womb, is where a baby grows when a person is pregnant.
 The uterine lining is the source of menstrual blood.

 - cancer of the uterus, cervix, or ovaries

-- pelvic inflammatory disease: a serious infection of the reproductive organs
+- pelvic inflammatory disease, which is a serious infection of the reproductive organs

 There are several different types of hysterectomy.